truenas/documentation/content/TrueCommand/API/deprecated/alertplugins_search.md

 | alertplugins | search | no | no | no | 1.1 | 2.0 |

 #### Description
-Search for plugins that are available to install
+Search for plugins that are available to install.

 ### Input Arguments
 * Required Inputs: none ({})